 All of this dramatizes the need to examine facts fully before making a rush to judgment and condemning the accused.

 Many people in America are accused of sexual abuse of a child when such abuse didn’t actually occur.
 Yet they often face immediate loss of jobs, friends, family members and social status as a result, not to mention the fact that they also must battle to clear their name in the legal arena.

-Then, after this free legal advice, you can decide how you wish to proceed.
+Then, after this legal advice, you can decide how you wish to proceed.